pnsaeta/p064/docs/PR-Ideas.md

 ## Electromagnetism

 One can use a finite-difference time-domain (FDTD) approach to simulate time-dependent electromagnetic fields, such as optical waves.
+More details to follow.